coldshrine/study-notes/books/effective-java.md

 * They can return an object of any subtype of their return type.
 * The class of the returned object can vary from call to call as a function of the input parameters.
 * The class of the returned object need to exist when the class containing the method is written.

+Disadvantages:
+* Classes that provide only static factory methods without public or protected constructors cannot be subclassed.
+This is preferable when using composition instead of inheritance.
+* They are hard for programmers to find.
+Some conventions
+  - `from`, as type-conversion method `Date d = Date.from(instant)`
+  - `of`, an aggregation method `Set<Rank> faceCards = EnumSet.of(JACK, QUEEN, KING)`